-The mission of Strong Towns is to support a model of growth that allows America's cities, towns and neighborhoods to become financially strong and resilient.
+The mission of Strong Towns is to support a model of development that allows America's cities, towns and neighborhoods to become financially strong and resilient.

 For the United States to be a prosperous country, it must have strong cities, towns and neighborhoods.
 Enduring prosperity for our communities cannot be artificially created from the outside but must be built from within, incrementally over time.
-An America in transition must focus on developing strong, local communities, places where humanity’s creativity, compassion and spirit of collaboration can flourish.
+An America in transition must focus on developing strong, local communities..

 As advocates for a strong America, we know the following to be true.